Chronovyan/4everCode/CONTRIBUTING.md

 ## Code of Conduct

 This project and everyone participating in it is governed by our [Code of Conduct](CODE_OF_CONDUCT.md).
 By participating, you are expected to uphold this code.
-Please report any unacceptable behavior to [contact@Forever.org](mailto:contact@Forever.org).
+Please report any unacceptable behavior to [contact@4ever.dev](mailto:contact@4ever.dev).

 ## Ways to Contribute

-There are many ways to contribute to Forever:
+There are many ways to contribute to 4ever:

 - **Code Contributions**: Implement new features or fix bugs
 - **Documentation**: Improve documentation, add examples, or fix typos